Bar exam results.

 But that’s not to bash on the “big box” prep courses like Barbri (or whichever company you prefer).
 And it’s easier said than done to abandon the bloat.
 Maybe it’s not even a good idea to do so.

-I just think it would serve you well to look at one of the many other available paths because there’s no one set path!
-Yes, taking a big course is one way to pass, but there are other ways also.
+But I just think it would serve you well to look at one of the many other available paths because there’s no one set path!
+Yes, taking a big course is one way to pass, but there are many other ways also.

 Bar examiners are already well aware of common prep materials, and the exam wouldn’t be an effective filtering process if anyone who took a course can pass.

 I was “serious” both times, but it was much more effective the second time when I intentionally did things that made sense to me instead of being pulled by someone else’s prefab approach.

 Self-study worked for me, and it’s worked for others, which is why I talk about it.
 Also, it’s not necessarily the tools you use (although some are preferable over others, no doubt).
 It’s more about the mentality of learning—expending mental effort vs. letting tools gather around you and letting articles wash over you like a warm shower.

 Whatever you’ve been putting off is here, right now.
 Concentrate your effort in the time you have.
 Expect it to be difficult.
 Refusing to suffer now is going to be doubly more costly.
 You shall repent with time, money, and opportunities.